helenebm98/EAM-AX7-TEST1703/06_Objects.md

-Click **Item where used** if you want to open **Item where used** to check if the spare part on the selected line is used elsewhere in <%MAINT%>, for example, in relation to objects and work orders.
+Click **Item where used** if you want to open **Item where used** to check if the spare part on the selected line is used elsewhere in Enterprise Asset Management, for example, in relation to objects and work orders.
 Read more about this overview in the ///"Items Where Used" section.